paesanilab/mbx-site/README.md

 This project is [deployed](https://nextjs-boilerplate-nu-six-50.vercel.app/) via Vercel.
 The demo page can be found at '/demo'.

+Any changes to the 'main' branch will trigger Playwright tests and auto-deployment to Vercel.

 ## Contributing Guidelines

 Branching + PR Guidelines (Work in Progress)